MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 >You will encounter [Issue 3: Workflows fail and return "Cannot get app principal permission information" error](/sharepoint/troubleshoot/workflows/upgrade-sharepoint-through-workflow-manager#issue-3-workflows-fail-and-return-cannot-get-app-principal-permission-information-error).
 While the problem can be corrected later, it is easier to avoid it by bringing the App Management database along during the upgrade/migration.

-These are the basic steps:
+#### These are the basic steps:

-- Backup the App Management database in the old farm using SQL Server backup.
+- **Backup the App Management database** in the old farm using SQL Server backup.
-- Restore the App Management database to the new SQL server.
+- **Restore the App Management database** to the new SQL server.
-- In Central Administration in the new farm, go to Manage Service Applications and create a new App Management Service.
-In the Database section, enter the SQL server name and database name of the App Management database that you restored from the old farm. -- Basically, we're creating a new service app by reusing the old database.
+- **Create a new App Management Service** In Central Administration in the new farm, go to Manage Service Applications and create a new App Management Service.
+In the Database section, enter the SQL server name and database name of the App Management database that you restored from the old farm.
+Basically, we're creating a new service app by reusing the old database.
 That should upgrade the database to the current SharePoint version.
-- Make sure that this new App Management Service is in the default proxy group, and that your web applications are using it.
+- **Confirm the service is in the default proxy group**.
+Make sure that this new App Management Service is in the default proxy group, and that your web applications are using it.

 >[!Note]
 >Like the content databases, if you are moving to a newer major version of SharePoint, you may have to complete an intermediate upgrade step.
 For example, only SharePoint 2016 and 2019 can be directly upgraded to SharePoint Server Subscription Edition (SPSE).
 SharePoint 2013 cannot.
 To upgrade a SharePoint 2013 content database to SPSE, you must first upgrade it to SharePoint 2016, then to SPSE.